awsdocs/aws-iot-docs/developerguide/secure-tunnel-tutorial.md

 Specifies the client token text\.

 **Note**
-If you see the following error, see [GitHub](https://github.com/aws-samples/aws-iot-securetunneling-localproxy) for more information to set up the CA path\.
+If you receive the following error, set up the CA path\.
+For information, see [GitHub](https://github.com/aws-samples/aws-iot-securetunneling-localproxy)\.
 `Could not perform SSL handshake with proxy server: certificate verify failed`

 ## Start an SSH Session<a name="start-ssh-session"></a>